Theory of the Elementary Particles: The spectrum of the particle masses

-These particles are in general charged, exempting the K$^0$ and D$^0$ mesons and the neutron n, in contrast to the particles of the $\gamma$-branch, which are in general neutral.
+The particles of the $\nu$-branch are in general charged, exempting the K$^0$ and D$^0$ mesons and the neutron n, in contrast to the particles of the $\gamma$-branch, which are in general neutral.
 It does not make a significant difference whether one considers the mass of a particular charged or neutral particle.
-After the $\pi$\,mesons, the largest mass difference between charged and neutral particles is that of the K\,mesons (0.81\%), and thereafter all mass differences between charged and neutral particles are $<0.5\%$.
+The largest mass difference between charged and neutral particles is, after the $\pi$\,mesons (3.40\%), that of the K\,mesons (0.81\%), and thereafter all mass differences between charged and neutral particles are $<$\,0.5\%.
 The integer multiple rule does not immediately apply to the masses of the $\nu$-branch particles if m($\pi^\pm$) (or m($\pi^0$)) is used as reference, because m(K$^\pm$) = 0.8843\,$\cdot$\,4m($\pi^\pm$).
 0.8843\,$\cdot$\,4 = 3.537 is far from integer.
-Since the masses of the $\pi^0$\,meson and the $\pi^\pm$\,mesons differ by only 3.4\% it has been argued that the $\pi^\pm$\,mesons are, but for the isospin, the same particles as the $\pi^0$\,meson, and that therefore the $\pi^\pm$\,mesons cannot start another particle branch.
+Since the masses of the $\pi^0$\,meson and the $\pi^\pm$\,mesons differ by only 3.4\% it has been argued that the $\pi^\pm$\,mesons are, but for the charge, the same type of particle as the $\pi^0$\,meson, and that therefore the $\pi^\pm$\,mesons cannot start a different particle branch.
 However, this argument is not supported by the completely different decays of the $\pi^0$\,mesons and the $\pi^\pm$\,mesons.
-The $\pi^0$\,meson decays almost exclusively into $\gamma\gamma$ (98.8\%), whereas the $\pi^\pm$\,mesons decay practically exclusively into $\mu$\,mesons and neutrinos, as in $\pi^+$ $\rightarrow$ $\mu^+$ + $\nu_\mu$ (99.9877\%).
+The $\pi^0$\,meson decays almost exclusively into $\gamma\gamma$ (98.8\%), whereas the $\pi^\pm$\,mesons decay practically exclusively into muons and neutrinos, as in $\pi^\pm$ $\rightarrow$ $\mu^\pm$ + $\nu_\mu(\bar{\nu}_\mu)$ (99.9877\%).
 Furthermore, the lifetimes of the $\pi^0$ and the $\pi^\pm$ mesons differ by nine orders of magnitude, being $\tau$($\pi^0$) = 8.4\,$\cdot$\,10$^{-17}$ sec versus $\tau$($\pi^\pm$) = 2.6\,$\cdot$\,10$^{-8}$ sec.